Snowdrama/SnowdramaUnityCore/README.md

-# Snowdrama Unity Timer Tools
+# Snowdrama Unity Transition Tools
 A package of the transitions I use in unity

 # Requirements & Disclaimer